Zaxx0n/401_reading_notes/401_Read_Class_03.md

 *this is a summary of Infosec's web article titled "CISSP domain 1: Security and risk management — What you need to know for the exam"*
 [Here is a link to that article](https://resources.infosecinstitute.com/certification/security-risk-management/)

-The article starts off by describing risk management as *"involves comprehensive understanding, analysis and mitigation of risk to help organizations achieve their information security objective."* There will always be security risk and all we can do is make decisions that reduce its likelyhoood.

-I worked really late trying to figure out the Lab tonight with Jon.
-I've run out of time and so below is just a copy and paste of what I think would be the most important points of this reading.
-By no means to I claim the following words to be of my own.
+There are 8 domains covered on the CISSP Certification Exam.
+Security and Risk Management is the first of the domains.

 **1. Risk assessment:**
-Looks at risks corresponding to identified parameters for a specific period and must be reevaluated periodically.
-Managing risks is an ongoing process.
+This is when one looks at risks corresponding to identified parameters for a specific period.
+These risks  must be reevaluated periodically as it is an ongoing process.
 The following steps are officially part of a risk assessment as per NIST 800-30:

 - System characterization
 - Threat identification